 There are several benefits to using REBT to treat an addiction.
 However, REBT may not be right for everyone.
 Specific questions about using REBT to treat a particular condition should be directed to a doctor.

 If you or a loved one struggle with cravings for a substance or are continuing to use a substance, even though you would like to stop, then you may have developed an addiction.
-The Recovery Village Palm Beach has a proven track record of helping those with addictions.
+The Recovery Village Palm Beach at Baptist Health has a proven track record of helping those with addictions.
 Reach out to one of our representatives today to learn more.

 Cherry, Kendra.
 “How Rational Emotive Behavior Therapy Works.”
 Verywell Mind, June 20, 2019.
 Accessed July 21, 2019.